 There is no harm in consuming your cannabis and chlorophyll together (although some people do report a bit of stomach irritation if they consume too much).

-In fact, many people LOVE the taste of cannabis and enjoy it in their edibles.
+Many people LOVE the taste of cannabis and enjoy it in their edibles.
 Others believe you can’t really have a true FECO without it.

 Additionally, many people love to use fresh fan leaves in edibles or to make cannabis juice.